A mother holding her baby - You are the best, Mom!

 • I saw Uncle John the other day.

-Do not use capital letters for the words mother, father, sister, brother, uncle, etc. when preceded by a possessive pronoun.
+Do not use capital letters for the words mother, father, sister, brother, uncle, etc., when they come after a possessive pronoun.

 • I saw your mom at the store.